Dr. Zhanping Liu is an assistant professor (tenure-track) of Computer Science at Kentucky State University,

 as well as high-quality image generation, and develop interactive visualization & analysis systems to address real-world applications.

-Apart from his professional pursuit, Dr. Liu maintains a very deep interest in Chinese traditional literatures as well as (Chinese and world) history.
+Apart from his professional pursuit, Dr. Liu maintains a very deep interest in the Chinese traditional literature as well as Chinese and world history.

-He has written a series of Chinese traditional (primarily pre-Tang) poems, lyrics, and parallel proses, mostly originating from his true stories coupled with his real feelings)
+He has written a series of Chinese traditional (primarily pre-Tang) poems, lyrics, and parallel proses, mostly originating from his true stories coupled with his real feelings

-as part of his everlasting practice in this creative art (with strict constraints on the format involving rhyme, couplet (parallelism and antithesis), and tonal harmony (level and oblique tones).
+, as part of his everlasting practice in these creative arts with strict constraints on the format involving rhyme, couplet (parallelism and antithesis), and tonal harmony (level and oblique tones).